‘A generation which ignores history has no past and no future’. Robert Heinlein

 Key Stage 4

 History is also a popular subject at GCSE and the department prides itself that our students achieve excellent results consistently year on year.
-High standards are set and maintained with the History Department’s 3 Year Average (2016-2018) % pass rate A*- C sitting at an outstanding 100%.
+Extremely high standards are set and maintained with the History Department’s 3 Year Average (2017-2019) % pass rate A*- C sitting at an outstanding 100%.
 Our 5 Year Average (2015-2019) % pass rate A* - C is currently a fantastic 98%.
 Our results are consistently higher than the Northern Ireland averages and pleasingly a high percentage of our pupils have a very strong candidate performance within the A* to B grade range.
 Our History Department remains one of the top performing departments in the school.
 In 2018 our department celebrated historic GCSE History results as we achieved a 100% pass rate at A* - A.